TMJ Specialist in Atlanta

-A Temporomandibular disorder (TMD) is a condition that affects a significant portion of the population.
-In recent years, it has been demonstrated that removable and conservative (non-surgical) treatments have been able to alleviate symptoms and pain to the vast majority of these patients.
+A Temporomandibular disorder (TMD) or TMJ Pain is a condition that affects a significant portion of the population.
+In recent years, it has been demonstrated that removable and conservative (non-surgical) treatments have been able to alleviate symptoms and TMJ pain to the vast majority of these patients.

-Other factors that have influence on the success of the treatment are: the way in which the patient handles stress, the type of the patient’s personality, the susceptibility of the patient to make changes in behavior and habits, and finally, seriousness of the patient to treatment.
+Other factors that have an influence on the success of the TMJ treatment are the way in which the patient handles stress, the type of the patient’s personality, the susceptibility of the patient to make changes in behavior and habits, and finally, seriousness of the patient to treatment.

-Temporomandibular disorder is a complex condition often multifactorial which require dedicated expert treatment.
-Depending on the severity of the condition and the damage occurred the recovery of this condition may be partial or guarded.
+TMJ Pain is a complex condition often multifactorial which requires dedicated expert treatment by a TMJ Specialist as Dr. Delgado.
+Depending on the severity of the condition and the damage that occurred the recovery of this condition may be partial or guarded.

-Basically, the Temporomandibular disorder consists of instability of the anatomical components that makes up the temporomandibular joint.
-There may also be growth deformations or instability caused by bad habits, bad posture, malocclusion, accidents or illness.
+Basically, the Temporomandibular disorder consists of the instability of the anatomical components that makes up the temporomandibular joint.
+There may also be growth deformations or instability caused by bad habits, bad posture, malocclusion, accidents, or illness.

 TMJ treatment is complex where the involvement of more than one dental specialist as well as other healthcare providers may be necessary.

-The dental specialist best prepared to serve a patient with TMJ by conservative non-surgical methods is a prosthodontist.
-It is advantageous for the patient to be treated by a prosthodontist who have advanced studies or have special interests in this condition and who devotes much of his practice to this treatment.
-This specialist in turn, will introduce the patient to other specialist as needed depending on the condition of the patient.
-At Georgia Prosthodontics, we are proud to have Dr Norberto Delgado as part of our team.
-He is a Prosthodontist with Advanced formal training in treatment of TMDs and Orofacial pain.
+The dental specialist best prepared to serve a patient with TMJ Pain by conservative non-surgical methods is a prosthodontist.
+It is advantageous for the patient to be treated by a prosthodontist who has advanced studies or has special interests in this condition and who devotes much of his practice to this treatment.
+This TMJ specialist, in turn, will introduce the patient to other specialists as needed depending on the condition of the patient.

 Dental Implants and Cosmetic Dentistry Specialists